terralang/terra/docs/api.md

     terra terralib.lookupline(fnaddr : &opaque, ip : &opaque, filename : &rawstring, namelength : &uint64, line : &uint64) : bool

 Attempts to look up information about a Terra instruction given a pointer `ip` to the instruction and a pointer `fnaddr` to the start of the function containing it.
-Returns `true` if successful, filling in `line` with line on which the instruction occured and `filename` with a pointer to a fixed-width string of to `namemax` characters holding the filename.
+Returns `true` if successful, filling in `line` with line on which the instruction occurred and `filename` with a pointer to a fixed-width string of to `namemax` characters holding the filename.
 Fills up to `namemax` characters of the function's name into `name`.

 Embedding Terra inside C code